warpy-ai/settlement/README.md

 #### Overview

 In the realm of AI multi-agent consent engines, the concept of 'bias' is often perceived negatively.
 However, this study proposes a paradigm shift: leveraging controlled bias within agents as a strategic asset to enhance the decision-making process.
 By intentionally incorporating varied biases into different agents, we can achieve a more nuanced and representative consensus, especially for complex issues requiring diverse perspectives.

+For a detailed understanding of the role and mitigation of bias in AI, reference ([[6]](#6)) by Emilio Ferrara provides valuable insights.
+This work, "Fairness And Bias in Artificial Intelligence: A Brief Survey of Sources, Impacts, And Mitigation Strategies," discusses various aspects of AI bias, including its sources, societal impacts, and potential mitigation strategies.
+It emphasizes the need for ethical considerations and interdisciplinary approaches to address bias in AI systems, particularly in multi-agent environments.

 #### Rationale for Biased Agents